virgesmith/pico-crypto-key/README.md

 Step 2 generates a time-based auth tokens for each receiving party from a challenge string.
 The tokens are base64-encoded ECDSA signatures of the SHA256 of the challenge appended with the timestamp rounded to the minute.

-Third-party code is then used to verify the public key-auth token pairs.
+Third-party code (the ecdsa python package) is then used to verify the public key-auth token pairs.

 ```sh
 python examples/auth.py